Monmouth Beach’s “Bronze Star” Couple

 “Where there is love there is life.”

 After earning his BA and MD degrees from George Washington University in DC, Dr. Dedick went on to service in the US Army Medical Corp.
 Kate, after earning an RN from Jersey City Medical Center School of Nursing, was part of the US Army Nurse Corps.
 Both served with distinction in General George S. Patton’s 3rd Army in Europe during World War II.
-And each won a Bronze Star medal, for “heroic or meritorious achievement in combat.”
+And each was decorated for “heroic or meritorious achievement in combat.”

-Kate rose to the rank of 1st lieutenant while serving in the US Army Nurse Corps.
-She reached Omaha Beach with the 4th Auxiliary Surgical Group unit just after D-Day and was part of a field hospital surgical team in the European Theater.
-Kate was decorated with the Bronze Star for action in the Battle of the Bulge in December 1944.
+Kate, who rose to the rank of 1st lieutenant, reached Omaha Beach with the 4th Auxiliary Surgical Group unit just after D-Day and was part of a field hospital surgical team in the European Theater.
+Kate earned the Bronze Star for action in the Battle of the Bulge in December 1944.

-Andy and Kate Dedick — a real dynamic duo of medicine.
+Andy and Kate Dedick — the dynamic duo of medicine.